 More than any part of grammar, you must master To Be verbs.

 With my writing students, I always compare “to be” verbs to cake.
 Cake, I tell them, is a wonderful dessert to have at the end of a healthy dinner.
 However, it is horrible to eat a whole cake for dinner.
 Such is “to be”.
 If your writing is filled with am, is, are, was, were, be, being, been – and the combinations and variations thereof (will be, might have been, was being, etc.) – you’re eating the whole cake.
-You are going to give your stories Type II diabetes by the time you’re done.
+You are going to give your stories a stomach ache by the time you’re done.

 To Be verbs mean that the character exists.
 That’s it.
 They aren’t doing anything besides existing.
 Think of this in terms of Hamlet’s “To be or not to be” monologue – he’s literally debating suicide.
 “I am” is the shortest complete sentence in the English language (complete subject and verb with complete sense: I exist).
 But it sure is boring.